Nibir088/Responsible-AI-Group-3-/adversarial_examples.md

 where α controls the balance between clean and adversarial examples.

 The key idea is to continually update the supply of adversarial examples to make them resistant to the current version of the model.
-This approach means that the model is trained on a mixture of clean and adversarial examples, with the adversarial examples being generated on-the-fly using the fast gradient sign method.
+This approach means that the model is trained on a mixture of clean and adversarial examples, with the adversarial examples being generated on the fly using the fast gradient sign method.

 Authors also show that:

 - During training, the model learns to resist adversarial perturbations by adjusting its parameters to minimize the adversarial objective function.
 This can be seen as a form of active learning, where the model requests labels on new points (adversarial examples) to improve its robustness.
 - This training can provide an additional regularization benefit beyond that provided by techniques like dropout.
 - This can improve the model's robustness against adversarial examples without sacrificing accuracy on clean inputs.

 ### Results of Adversarial Training